top of page

 About Us

-Purpose and Membership
+Membership

-Every person living within the 37377 zip code on Signal Mountain is eligible for membership in the Guild if he/she so desires.
+Every woman living within the 37377 zip code on Signal Mountain is eligible for membership in the Guild if she so desires.
 SMCG meets in the Guild Room located at the Town Hall complex on the 4th Wednesday of the month in September, October, January, February and March and the 3rd Wednesday in November.
 The Dogwood Luncheon fundraiser is in April and the annual Scholarship Picnic is in May.
 There is no monthly meeting in December or the summer months (June/July/August).

 Our Story

-The Signal Mountain Community Guild (SMCG) was organized June 6, 1928, with thirteen members.
-The women of SMCG immediately began serving the community by supporting and contributing to a number of groups that existed on the mountain in the first half of the 20th century such as the Bonny Oaks School, the Crittendon Home, Vine Street Orphanage and Pine Breeze Sanatorium.
-The ladies also saw a need to help the underprivileged families on the mountain.
-They formed welfare groups to help transport the sick to a doctor or hospital, teach women to cultivate vegetable gardens, preserve, can and sew, and provided a clearinghouse for jobs.
+The women also filled a need to help underprivileged families on the mountain by forming welfare groups to help transport the sick to a doctor or hospital, teach women to cultivate vegetable gardens, preserve, can and sew, and provide a clearinghouse for jobs.
 The current Signal Mountain Social Services (SMSS) organization evolved from these efforts.

 bottom of page